 In the special case when $M$ and $N$ are compact and $\dim W_q = 0$, according to Montesinos in \cite[Theorem 2]{Mo02}, the Fox \emph{compactification theorem} \cite[pag.
 249]{Fo57} can be generalized to see that $q$ is actually the Freudenthal \emph{end compactification} (see \cite{Fr45}) of its restriction $p$ over $N - W_q$.
 In particular, $M$ and $N$ are the end compactifications of $M - q^{-1}(W_q)$ and $N - W_q$, respectively, hence $q^{-1}(W_q) \cong \End(M - q^{-1}(W_q))$ and $W_q \cong \End(N - W_q)$.

-In the light of the above definitions and recalling that any open 4-manifold admits a PL structure (is smoothable) \cite{FQ90}, we can state our third theorem about the branched covering representation of topological 4-manifolds.
+In light of the above definitions and recalling that any open 4-manifold admits a PL structure (is smoothable) by a theorem of Lashof \cite{La71} (see also Freedman and Quinn \cite{FQ90}), we can state our third theorem about the branched covering representation of topological 4-manifolds.

-\begin{theorem} Every closed connected oriented topological $4$-manifold $M$ can be represented by a topological branched covering $q \: M \to S^4$, which is the one-point compactification of a simple PL branched covering of $R^4$ satisfying property \(a) or \(b) as in Theorem \ref{bc-clo/thm}.
+\begin{theorem} Every closed connected oriented topological $4$-manifold $M$ can be represented by a topological branched covering $q \: M \to S^4$, which is the one-point compactification of a simple PL branched covering of $R^4$ satisfying property \(a\) or \(b\) as in Theorem \ref{bc-clo/thm}.
 Then, the branch set $B_q$ is the one-point compactification of a surface in $R^4$ and the wild set $W_q$ consists of at most a single point. \end{theorem}